Microbiology and Cell Science

 This major prepares students for entry into graduate studies in microbiology, cell biology, biochemistry and other areas.
 Students should set up an appointment with Dr. James Preston (email@example.com) to determine their eligibility for this program.

 All students interested in graduate education should develop a strong background in chemistry as soon as possible.
 Suggested schedules for students who plan to attend graduate school are available on the website.
 Students planning graduate study in microbiology, biochemistry or molecular biological sciences should consider taking the following courses:

 - CHM 3218 Organic Chemistry/Biochemistry 2 (4 credits) for the biochemistry requirement

 - STA 2023 Introduction to Statistics (3 credits)

-MCB 5136L Techniques of Advanced Microbiology Laboratory (3) to fulfill the microbiology advanced laboratory requirement, and
+MCB 5136L Techniques of Advanced Microbiology Laboratory (3 credits) fulfills the microbiology advanced laboratory requirement

-- PCB 4233 Immunology (3) to fulfill the pathogens or immunology requirement.
+- PCB 4233 Immunology (3 credits) to fulfills the pathogens or immunology requirement.

 - In addition, MCB 4905 will provide valuable laboratory research experience.